tbensky/PrologScheduling/README.md

-You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, some data structure that models "rooms of classes," etc. If you want something that may understand scheduing already, look at something like [MiniZinc](https://www.minizinc.org).
+You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, some data structure that models "rooms of classes," etc. The first two will guide the search.
+For example, Prolog should reject "solutions" that have two classes in the same room at the same time.
+The data structure will collect satifactory results.
+(If you want something that may understand scheduing already, look at something like [MiniZinc](https://www.minizinc.org).)

 As [Triska](https://www.metalevel.at/prolog) pointed out, if you've wandered over to Prolog, it's probably because you know you have a difficult problem to solve, likely with a large phase-space to explore.
 You're looking at Prolog because you are already stuck on what to do.
 So, you start putting some of your data into Prolog code, but Prolog doesn't immediately make it obvious what to do with this data.
 Maybe you've already forgotton how difficult your problem is in the first place, and so the frustration *with Prolog* sets in.